sez11a/liferay-docs/discover/portal/articles/19-configuring-for-high-availability/01-managing-liferay-with-lcs.markdown

   The project home in LCS is also called the *dashboard*.
 - **Environment:** This link takes you to this server's registered environment.
 - **Server Dashboard:** This link takes you to the server on LCS.
+- **Configure Liferay Connected Services:** This link lets you change which LCS services are enabled for your portal.
+Doing so triggers reconnection with the new settings.
 - **Disconnect:** Disconnects this Liferay instance from LCS.
 - **Reset Credentials:** Removes the authorizing account from registration with LCS.
 It's important to note that your credentials are not human readable in the portal instance.
 This is because OAuth, which uses tokens, is used for authentication.

 ![Figure 19.8: The server is connected to LCS.](../../images/lcs-server-connected.png)

 Awesome!
 Now that you've registered your server with your LCS account, you can